maaaaz/webscreenshot/README.md

 Features
 --------
-* Multiprocessing and kill of unresponding processes after a user-definable timeout
+* Multiprocessing and killing of unresponding processes after a user-definable timeout
 * Accepts several format as input target
-* Maps useful options of phantomjs such as proxy definition and proxy authentication
+* Maps useful options of phantomjs such as ignoring ssl error, proxy definition and proxy authentication

 Usage
 -----